EricZhang1028/HW2-SVHN-Detection/README.md

 ```
 $ python3 parse_matFile.py
 ```
+If got the error like "TypeError: 'NoneType' object is not subscriptable", then run the above command again.
 4. Run the following command to generate txt file which contains image path and label.
 ```
 $ python voc_annotation.py